BenRogersWPG/WebSearch/README.md

 ## Waiting on API Updates ⌛

 - Add dynamic sub context menu to right click menu containing all search engines
+- Poll site favicons and display them on the search engine submenu

 ## Requirements 📦